 In both rural and suburban areas, meth addiction has spiked due to the emphasis on opioid addiction, forcing the illegal drug game to push a new product.
-That is where meth has stepped in, flooding multiple states around the country with purer product and cheaper highs.
+That is where meth has stepped in, flooding multiple states around the country with a purer product and cheaper highs.

 In some areas, meth has been sold for as little as five dollars to hook new addicts into a high that is as dangerous as opioids and can lead to coronary artery disease.

-Understanding how meth use and addiction impacts your heart is important to know.
+Understanding how meth use and addiction impact your heart is important to know.
 It can open your eyes to the dangers of the substance and shed light on the deadly effects of this old drug that’s carving new paths around the nation.

 Can Meth Damage the Heart?

 Without question, meth can severely damage every organ within your body, from the lungs to the brain to the heart.
 Multiple studies have shown the profound impact that meth use has on the cardiovascular system, including:

 - Tachycardia or rapid heartbeat